sequentech/documentation/docs/deployment/browsers-and-cookies.md

 ![Ballot encoding error](/img/old-browser-error1.png "Ballot encoding error")

-In any case, this kind of errors only occurs in the not supported browsers.
+In any case, this kind of errors only occurs in the unsupported browsers, and the `browser-update` library will show a warning about the usage of an old browser in those cases.

-## 2. Cookies required and allowed
+## 2. Required and allowed cookies

 nVotes uses the bare minimum cookies needed for the interface usability.
 These cookies are the needed to login and for security reasons.